JHaralson25/428Lab2/readme.txt

 ------------------------------------------------------------------------------

 Errors:
 We were fortunate enough not to run into any major errors.
+The only thing we really had problems with was the pointer dereferencing for the protected vector point.
+We had to use a scoped pointer.
+This worked perfectly.
+There were no other major error besides basic syntax error.

 ------------------------------------------------------------------------------